Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 • Regulatory or security concerns can be alleviated depending on deployment.

-• The choice allows the automation solution to orchestrate across all your domains even if some of your domains have specific security requirements.
+• The choice allows the solution to orchestrate across all your domains even if some of your domains have specific security requirements.

 Solution Evaluation Questions